intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/workingwithtexts.md

 ---
 ## **Text Prediction**
-Given a raw TextSet to do prediction, you need to first load the saved word index back as instructed [above](#load-wordindex) and go through the same transformation process as what you did in your training.
+Given a raw TextSet to do prediction, you need to first load the saved word index back as instructed [above](#load-word-index) and go through the same transformation process as what you did in your training.
 Note that here you do not need to specify any argument when calling `word2idx` in the preprocessing pipeline as now you are using exactly the loaded word index.

-Then you can directly put the transformed TextSet into the model for prediction and the prediction result will be stored in each TextFeature.
+Then you can directly feed the transformed TextSet into the model for prediction and the prediction result will be stored in each TextFeature.

 **Scala**
 ```scala